 Resuming exercise or starting new routines after delivery is important to building and maintaining healthy habits.

-You can start exercising again gradually after pregnancy as soon as it’s medically safe.
 Some women are able to do some activity days after giving birth, but it is always best to ask your doctor about exercising before you start/restart any activities.

 Nursing moms should try to feed babies before exercising in order to avoid any discomfort while exercising.